-It’s been open since June 5, 2019 – the Haus der Bayerischen Geschichte’s Museum in Regensburg.
-The new building is located right on the Danube.
-Key elements include the permanent exhibition covering an area of 2,500 square meters and entitled "How Bavaria Became Free State and what makes it so distinctive", a 360-degree multi-projection show in the foyer, a shop with a treasure trove of Bavarian products, and a Bavarian tavern serving culinary specialities from every region in Bavaria.
+The Haus der Bayerischen Geschichte's Museum in Regensburg is located directly on the Danube.
+As central elements it offers on more than 2,500 square meters the permanent exhibition "How Bavaria became a Free State and what makes it so distinctive", a multimedia show in the foyer, a shop with a treasure trove of Bavarian products and a Bavarian tavern serving culinary specialities from every region in Bavaria.

 Experience all the different topics of the permanent exhibition with our broad range of guided tours.

 For information and reservations, please contact our reservation hotline at +49 (0) 941 788 388 0, or send a mail to museumsfuehrung(at)stadtmaus.de.